reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/Java/Cucumber.md

 There is an agent to integrate [Cucumber](https://cucumber.io/) with ReportPortal.

-Cucumber is a popular open-source framework for behavior-driven development (BDD) which allows developers, testers, and business stakeholders to work together and define an application's behavior.
+Cucumber is a popular open-source framework for behavior-driven development (BDD) which based on Gherkin language and allows developers, testers, and business stakeholders to work together and define an application's behavior.

 ## Compatibility matrix for cucumber agents